(Germany, France 08 Mar 1945 – )

 Stephen Farthing (Editor), 1001 paintings you must see before you die, London, 2007, (colour illus.).

-Bruce James (Australia) (Author), Edmund Capon (England; Australia, b.1940) (Director), Art Gallery of New South Wales handbook, Domain, 1999, 75 (colour illus.).
+Bruce James, Art Gallery of New South Wales Handbook, 'Western Collection: Paintings and Sculpture', pg.
+17-77, Sydney, 1999, 75 (colour illus.).

-Nick Waterlow (Director), The 1988 Australian Biennale: From the Southern Cross: a view of world art c.1940-88, Sydney, 1988, 162, 163 (colour illus.). no catalogue numbers
+Nick Waterlow (Director), The 1988 Australian Biennale: from the Southern Cross: a view of world art c.1940-88, Sydney, 1988, 162, 163 (colour illus.). no catalogue numbers

-Anselm Kiefer: Bilder 1986-1980, Stedelijk Van Abbemuseum, 20 Dec 1986–08 Feb 1987
+Anselm Kiefer: bilder 1986-1980, Stedelijk Van Abbemuseum, Eindhoven, 20 Dec 1986–08 Feb 1987

-Acquisitions from the Komon, Salkauskas and Horton Funds, Art Gallery of New South Wales, 05 May 1987–31 May 1987.
+Acquisitions from the Komon, Salkauskas and Horton Funds, Art Gallery of New South Wales, Sydney, 05 May 1987–31 May 1987

-Great gifts, great patrons, Art Gallery of New South Wales, 17 Aug 1994–19 Oct 1994
+Great gifts, great patrons, Art Gallery of New South Wales, Sydney, 17 Aug 1994–19 Oct 1994